Blog > Product > GoLinks: What Internal Short Links Can Do for Your Team

 • Finance: Access and share resources and tools, also manage and curate various company guidelines, such as the reimbursement process

-Here’s a quick overview of how to create a go link:
+Here’s a quick overview of how to create internal short links with GoLinks:

 What companies use go links?